 Rain barrel rebates are available to all Franklin County residents.
 Only City of Columbus, select participating communities and unincorporated Franklin County Township residents will be eligible for rebates on all other eligible items.
 Rebate eligibility is based on your primary tax district.
 If you live in a city, municipality or village that has combined boundaries, your primary tax district takes precedence and if not listed as a participating community, you would only be eligible for a rebate on the purchase of a rain barrel.
 Once you participate, we will verify your eligibility through the Franklin County Auditor and send you a "voucher" listing eligible rebate items.
 If you want to make sure you are eligible before you participate call (614) 486-9613 to confirm or visit our participation page to find out more.

-1. Rain Barrels: Any rain barrel with a diverter system (purchased separately or as part of unit) will be considered for reimbursement.
+1. Rain Barrels: Any enclosed rain barrel with a diverter system (purchased separately or as part of unit) will be considered for reimbursement.
 Find out what a diverter system is through Earth Minded.

 Many local nurseries carry native plants, grasses, shrubs and trees.
 All you have to do is ask for them!

 No, because the program is open to yearly participation, we cannot reimburse you for items purchased prior to the current year of participation.

 Yes, vouchers do have an expiration date after 60 days.
 The reason vouchers expire is to give other residents an opportunity to participate in the program throughout the year.
 Without expiration dates, the program would hit our max numbers for each community very early on.
 The expiration dates encourage residents to install a conservation practice and take advantage of the rebate program sooner rather than later.